WebDevSimplified/Vanilla-JavaScript-Calculator/README.md

 git clone https://github.com/WebDevSimplified/Vanilla-JavaScript-Calculator.git
 ```

-Then you click on the newly created Vanilla-JavaScript-Calculator folder and open the index.html file in your preferred browser.
+Then you can click on the newly created Vanilla-JavaScript-Calculator folder and open the index.html file in your preferred browser.